symbol/symbol-docs/source/guides/account/creating-a-wallet.rst

 Method #02: Using the CLI
 *************************

-In NEM2-CLI, wallets are named **profiles**.
+In |cli|, wallets are named **profiles**.

-.. note:: Use NEM2-CLI only for testing and development purposes, as the private keys stored are not encrypted.
+.. note:: Use |cli| only for testing and development purposes, as the private keys stored are not encrypted.

 Create a new wallet with the following command: